renatalantos/Quizzler-Javascript/README.md

 4. Next button.
 The next button removes the disabled state from the answer buttons and takes the user to the next page.
 5. Result message.
 This message appears above the answer buttons simultaneously with the answer buttons' reacting saying "Correct! +100 points" if answer is correct and "Incorrect!
 0 points" if answer is incorrect.
 It will disappear as soon as the answer buttons are disabled.

-## The End Game Page consist of the following elements:
+### Featured on End Page

-* Message to the user "Play again" - extra encouragement to the user to stay on the game.
+1. Message to the user "Play again" - extra encouragement to the user to stay on the game.
-* "Restart" button - The "Restart" button takes the user to the Game page (skipping the static Start page) It is simply the "Start" button renamed to "Restart".
+2. "Restart" button - The "Restart" button takes the user to the Game page (skipping the static Start page) It is simply the "Start" button renamed to "Restart".
-* Message to the user depending on the score, displaying te number of correctly answered questions.
+3. Message to the user depending on the score, displaying te number of correctly answered questions.
 There are 6 messages altogether, including when score is 0.

 ## Future features
-* I would like to add more questions to the game, as presently the number of alternating questions in a 15 game score is only 30.
+* I would like to add more questions to the game, as presently the number of alternating questions in a 15 question game is only 30.
 * I would like to add a sound effect to the buttons and maybe a pleasant background music.
 * It would be nice to create a larger game where this art quiz is only a subcategory.